East County Integrated Transit Study

 Planning for the Future of Mobility in East County

-A grant of $775,000 from the California Department of Transportation (Caltrans) will be used to evaluate the need for and current state of transportation services in East County.
+A grant from the California Department of Transportation (Caltrans) was used to evaluate the need for and current state of transportation services in East County.
 Included in the study is an assessment of how to incorporate the planned new transportation hub at Brentwood.
 The goal is to develop a plan that will provide service to all citizens in keeping with CCTA’s mission to protect the environment while providing high-capacity, fast, and frequent services.

 Goals of Study